 - Add the ½ cup wine to the hot pan.
 Immediately scrape up any browned bits from the bottom of the pan, this is called deglazing.
 Let the wine simmer in the pan for about 1 minute.

 - Pour in the 28 oz. can of crushed tomatoes.
-Add the 1 tbsp sugar, 1 tsp salt, 1 tsp basil, 1 tsp oregano, ¼ tsp smoked paprika, 2 tbsp drained capers, and pinch of red pepper flakes, stir it around the pan to incorporate.
+Add the 1 tablespoon sugar, 1 teaspoon salt, 1 teaspoon basil, 1 teaspoon oregano, ¼ teaspoon smoked paprika, 2 tablespoon drained capers, and pinch of red pepper flakes, stir it around the pan to incorporate.
 Remove the pan from the heat.

 - Nestle the chicken breasts into the sauce.